SunTea43/SunTea43/README.md

 - Featured projects:
   - Ponus: https://github.com/Pasta43/Ponus .
 In this project, we made a bussiness idea prototype.
 In this, we used Bootstrap 5 and javascript to show the idea.
   - TasksApp: https://github.com/Santiago43/TasksApp .
 In this app, we made an application to save tasks using ruby on rails.
+  - RaffleApp: https://github.com/Santiago43/RifaApp .
+In this app, I'm teaching how to build fast a raffle app with Ruby on Rails in my youtube channel.
   - Berkley project: https://github.com/Pasta43/ProjectBerkley .
 In this repository, you cand find a Berkley project copy with some answers of the items purposed in http://ai.berkeley.edu/project_overview.html .
   - Beowulf Cluster: https://github.com/FelipeVelasquezP/Cluster_Beowulf